ueokande/cmake-example/README.md

 Travis CI
 ---------

-You can see the cooperation with Travis CI from [here](https://travis-ci.org/iBenza/cmake-example).
+You can get the cooperation with Travis CI from `.travis.yml`.
+The results of the tests are on [here](https://travis-ci.org/iBenza/cmake-example).

 LICENCE
 -------
 MIT